peterajhgraham/DynamicMemoryManagement/README.md

 ## How to Compile and Run

 ### Prerequisites
-- A C compiler such as gcc
+- A C compiler such as GNU C Compiler (GCC)
 - `main` if using Makefile

 ### Compilation